Washington St. tops No. 19 UCLA 65-61 in Pac-12 championship

+“This whole tournament, I think, my Nana’s been looking over me,” she said.
+“This one was definitely for her and for my family back home.”

-It was the first-ever tournament championship for the Washington State women's basketball program.
+It was the first-ever Pac-12 championship for Washington State in a women’s sport.
+It will be the Cougars' third straight appearance in the NCAA Tournament.

-Up by three with just nine seconds left, Washington State Astera Tuhina got a piece of UCLA guard Charisma Osborne's 3-point attempt to tie the game.
-With the arrow pointing their way, the Cougars took possession after a held ball on the rebound, and Tara Wallack hit one of two free throws with 5.1 seconds left to give Washington State a four-point lead to ultimately seal the victory.
+Up by three with 9 seconds left, Washington State's Astera Tuhina got a piece of a 3-point attempt by UCLA's Charisma Osborne.
+With the arrow pointing their way, the Cougars took possession after a held ball on the rebound, and Tara Wallack hit one of two free throws with 5.1 seconds left to give Washington State a four-point lead.

 Tuhina had six assists and Wallack added eight rebounds for the Cougars (23-10).

+“We’ve been saying since the first time she stepped on the campus, Astera is not a freshman,” Murekatete said.
+“She has the experience, she has the IQ — everything about AT — she has a great feeling for the game.
+I’m just so blessed and thankful to have her on the team.

+“Her poise, how she reads the defense, how she's so good at offense really helped us with every single thing we needed in the last moment,” Murekatete added.

 Osborne led the Bruins (25-9) with 19 points.
-Kiki Rice chipped in with 13 points, while Emily Bessoir added 11 for UCLA.
+Kiki Rice scored 13 points and Emily Bessoir added 11 for UCLA.

+“I think we definitely could have executed better setting new screens, play with pace, play with tempo,” Rice said.
+“I think it’s more on us being able to execute our offense and get the looks that we want to get.”

-Though they held a four-point lead after one quarter, the Bruins came out shooting cold from the opening tip.
+Though they held a four-point lead after one quarter, the Bruins were cold from the outset.
 They hit just 35% (7 of 20) in the first quarter, including 1 of 6 (16.7%) from 3-point range, and followed that with a 30.8% clip (4 of 13) in the second period.

 ALL TOURNAMENT TEAM